eggrobin/Enmerkar/README.md

 </pre>
 </td></tr></tbody></table>

-The layout may be customized by editing the file `%APPDATA%\mockingbirdnest\Enmerkar\layout.txt` according to the instructions in that file.
+**Windows:** The layout may be customized by editing the file `%APPDATA%\mockingbirdnest\Enmerkar\layout.txt` according to the instructions in that file.

 ### Backspacing

 Since version [𒀭𒄑𒉈𒂵𒈩](https://github.com/eggrobin/Enmerkar/releases/tag/𒀭𒄑𒉈𒂵𒈩),
-recently entered signs that are represented as sequences of Unicode code points are backspaced as they have been typed.
+recently* entered signs that are represented as sequences of Unicode code points are backspaced as they have been typed.
 Thus, typing `d` `i` `r` `i` `␣` `⌫` emits the text 𒋛𒀀 and then removes all of it, whereas typing `s` `i`  `␣` `a` `␣` `⌫` emits the same text, but backspaces only the 𒀀, leaving 𒋛.